Cost to Install a Concrete Slab – 2023 Price Guide

 Stained and Colored Concrete

-Staining concrete can add a beautiful finish and add a depth of color beyond the standard grey finish.
-Most contractors charge $4 to $10 per square foot to prep, stain, and seal the surface.
+Staining concrete can add a beautiful finish and add a depth of color beyond the standard gray finish.
+Most contractors charge $3.50 to $7.50 per square foot extra to stain or color the concrete.
+Stamping a new design usually costs $10 to $14 per square foot additional, while very elaborate designs with multiple colors and patterns will cost $18 to $20 per square foot additional.

 Stamped Concrete

 It’s possible to add a decorative finish to a concrete slab to add texture and an enhanced look.
 It’s possible to stamp concrete to look like brick, flagstone, rough stone, or even a wood floor.
-Stamping concrete can cost $4 to $8 per square foot depending on the intricacy of the design.
+Stamping concrete can cost $10 to $20 per square foot, depending on the intricacy of the design.

 Smooth Finishes